 (b) the directors had selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company at the end of the financial year endedMarch 31 2019 and of the profit and loss of the Company for that period;

 (c) the directors had taken proper and sufficient care for the maintenance of adequateaccounting records in accordance with the provisions of this Companies Act 2013 forsafeguarding the assets of the Company and for preventing and detecting fraud and otherirregularities;

 (d) the directors had prepared the annual accounts on a going concern basis; and

 (e) the directors had laid down internal financial controls to be followed by theCompany and that such internal financial controls are adequate and are operatingeffectively.

 (f) the directors had devised proper systems to ensure compliance with the provisionsof all applicable laws and that such systems were adequate and operating effectively.

-21. Statutory Auditors their Report and Notes to the Financial Statements
+19. Statutory Auditors their Report and Notes to Financial Statements

-The Auditors have audited the Accounts of the Company for the year ended 31st March2018.
-Audited Financial Statements (both standalone and consolidated) comprising BalanceSheet as at 31st March 2018 the Statement of Profit and Loss and the cash flow Statementalong with a summary of significant accounting policies & other explanatoryinformation together with Auditor's Report thereon are annexed to this report.
+The auditors have audited the Accounts of the Company for the year ended 31st March2019.
+Audited Financial Statements (both standalone and consolidated) comprising BalanceSheet as at 31st March 2019 the Statement of Profit and Loss (including OtherComprehensive Income) the Cash Flow Statement and the Statement of Changes in Equity forthe year ended and a summary of significant accounting policies & other explanatoryinformation together with Auditor's Report thereon are annexed to this report.
 TheAuditors' Report does not contain any qualification reservation or adverse mark.